The Club’s name shall be “ALLIANCE INTERNATIONAL HOCKEY CLUB” (in short “ALLIANCE IHC”) hereinafter in these Statutes referred to as ‘The Club’.

 7.1 An Ordinary General Assembly shall take place annually at a time and place to be determined by the Executive Committee.
 If suitable, this shall be during a tournament when The Club is participating with at least one team.

-7.2 An Extraordinary General Assembly shall take place whenever the Executive Committee shall decide or when requisitioned by at least one third of The Club’s members (players and umpires only) who do not owe any subscriptions or fees to it.
+7.2 An Extraordinary General Assembly shall take place whenever the Executive Committee shall decide or when requisitioned by at least one third of The Club’s members (players and umpires only) who do not owe any fees to it.